 Fire and gas safety

-A yellow/orange flame in a gas appliance is a possible sign of incomplete combustion, meaning that carbon monoxide could be present.
-A healthy flame should be crisp, vibrant and blue.
+A yellow or orange flame in a gas appliance is a possible sign of incomplete combustion, meaning that carbon monoxide could be present.
+A healthy flame should be crisp, vibrant, and blue.
 Never use barbecues or burn charcoal indoors.

 Consider travelling with a portable carbon monoxide alarm.
-These are easily and cheaply available at hardware stores.
+These are easily and cheaply available at hardware stores or online.
 It’s important to choose an alarm that will wake you up if you’re asleep.